usedhondacivic/ECE-4760-POV-Display/index.md

 * *Be sure to specifically reference any design or code you used from someone else.*
 * *Things you tried which did not work*

-The main components of our mechanical design are a motor, a spinning arm with 2 PCBs attached, and two 3D printed mounts for the motor as well as for the spinning arm which were designed and 3D printed.
-The mount acts as the main support for the arm as it is connected to the spinning shaft of the motor.
-Since the motor did not have its own self-supporting component, we also built a mount to ensure that it stays upright.
-This mount provides great stability while the motor is spinning at high speeds and as an additional precaution, we also clamped the main mounting bracket to a table during the demonstration.
-Furthermore, to ensure that we don't get too much swaying in the arm itself at the high speeds we were testing at, we positioned the electrical components on the spinning arm to provide good counterbalance on both sides and used nuts to balance the weights on both sides.
+# Design

+## Software

 Our program had several steps.
 First, we developed a Python script to converted bitmap images into a custom, polar coordinate data format which could be used to display images on the POV display.
 Then, we established a TCP exchange to transfer the processed image data to the microcontroller which operates the display.
 We based this code on the open-source TCP examples provided by Raspberry Pi for the Pico W. Wifi was our chosen communication method because it allowed us to update the image while the microcontroller was rotating, which would be impossible with a wired setup.
 On the microcontroller's side, we had one thread poll for incoming data and handle processing that data, while another thread maintained the display.
 The data came through as a stream of bytes but had to be formed into a three-dimensional array of color data: angle of rotation * LED number (0 at center) * RGB triple.
 This structure made displaying the image a simple continuous loop through the array, where all the LEDs are simultaneously updated at a period matching the frequency of the blade's rotation.
 The main challenge in the program for displaying the image was in timing.
 The thread to change the LEDs had to run exactly as quickly as needed to loop through the entire image during one spin of the blade.
 This was accomplished by timing one rotational period using a hall effect sensor and magnet.
 A hall effect sensor attached to the spinning microcontroller would trigger an interrupt every time it passed a magnet fastened to a stationary base.
 By timing the interrupts and dividing by the target number of rotations, the timing of LED changes could be adjusted on the fly to guarantee a complete and steady image.

+## Hardware

+The main components of our mechanical design are a motor, a spinning arm with 2 PCBs attached, and two 3D printed mounts for the motor as well as for the spinning arm which were designed and 3D printed.
+The mount acts as the main support for the arm as it is connected to the spinning shaft of the motor.
+Since the motor did not have its own self-supporting component, we also built a mount to ensure that it stays upright.
+This mount provides great stability while the motor is spinning at high speeds and as an additional precaution, we also clamped the main mounting bracket to a table during the demonstration.
+Furthermore, to ensure that we don't get too much swaying in the arm itself at the high speeds we were testing at, we positioned the electrical components on the spinning arm to provide good counterbalance on both sides and used nuts to balance the weights on both sides.

 Results of the design
 * *Any and all test data, scope traces, waveforms, etc*